Department website: http://medicine.hsc.wvu.edu/pt

 PT 800.
 Professional Roles in Neonatal Physical Therapy.
 1 Hour.

-The learner is prepared to participate in the roles of.
+The learner is prepared to participate in the roles of a leader in neonatal physical therapy, including education, administration, and evidence based practice.